Every day, Stanford hosts many visitors and guests who need wireless access. They include:

 - Log in with your sponsored guest user name and password.
 After you log in, you can use Internet services and web browsing as you would at a public venue such as Starbucks.

 Note: As a Stanford guest account sponsor, you are responsible for your guests' Internet use as well as any reported misuse.

 eduroam wireless access

 This secure, worldwide service allows students, researchers, and staff from other institutions that also use eduroam to connect to the network by supplying the login credentials of their home organization.
-In its initial phase, the "eduroam" SSID won't be available in the SoM, residences, and the Gates Building.

 How to get online

 Note: When connecting to eduroam from an off-campus location, you should accept the radius-cert.stanford.edu and authenticate your device, if prompted.